 Brian Nader, an auto safety advocator states in a Bloomberg article, “There’s a lot that escapes NHTSA, escapes congress, escapes the media, escapes the consumer groups.
 The best information is usually coming out of the product-liability suits, but they’re settling out.
 There haven’t been any public trials yet.”

-According to Class Action News, more victims are making the connection between their injuries and the faulty airbags in their cars.
+According to Class Action News, more victims are making the connection between their car accident injuries and the faulty airbags in their cars.
 A Takata lawsuit can compensate you for the following: Injury, disability, disfigurement, loss of enjoyment of life, medical bills, lost wages and vehicle damage.

 After more than a decade of trying to fix the issue, Takata Corporation remains under investigation for the exact cause of the airbag defect.
 The National Highway of Traffic and Safety Administration remains in close communication with the Japanese supplier as well as with the automakers to fix the problem and communicate with the public whether or not their vehicle is safe to drive.